Tuesday November 24, 2015

 Make it Easy for Searchers to Find

 It doesn’t matter how great the content on your site is if your site can’t be found on Google.
 It’s amazing how many businesses are really difficult to find, even if you know their name.
+This is part of why it's so important to pay attention to your small business SEO.

 Choose a Memorable Domain Name